sebastiandedeyne/sebastiandedeyne.com/content/posts/vite-with-laravel/react.md

   How to set up React in Vite with Laravel.
 ---

-Vite supports JSX out of the box, so there are no additional steps to get started with React.
+Vite supports JSX out of the box (you might have to rename `.js` files to `.jsx`), so there are no additional steps to get started with React.
 However, you'll probably want to enable React Refresh for a better development experience.

 React Refresh lets you edit components without losing the current state of your running application.
 For example, if you're working on modal that appears after clicking a button, you'd need to reopen that modal every time the page refreshes.
 With React Refresh, the modal will stay open after the code reloaded, because it's able to remember the previous state.